-- During the first week of classes starting on August 26, this student drops one 3 credit classes leaving him with 9 credits.
-Since the PRD has not yet occurred, his Pell Grant will reduce to a prorated award based on 9 credits.
+- During the first week of classes starting on August 26, this student drops one three-credit class, leaving the student with 9 credits.
+Since the PRD has not yet occurred, the student's Pell Grant will reduce to a prorated award based on 9 credits.

 - Students who withdraw from college (drop all courses) may be subject to a recalculation of all federal aid, based on the amount of time attended.

 - Students adding additional courses late in the semester, such as a B or K session, will not be eligible for an increase to their Pell Grant, if the course is added on or after the dates above.

 - Students who do not begin attendance in a course will not be eligible for the Pell Grant that was calculated based on those credits.

 - If a student is dropping and adding the same amount of credits, this would not impact their Pell award, unless they drop before the PRD and do not add classes until after the PRD.

 Upcoming Pell Recalculation Dates

 Spring 2020: January 29, 2020

 Summer 2020: June 1, 2020